 | Start from scratch | $5K–$15K equipment | 12–24 months to stabilize | None, but marketing spend is real | Full |

-We cover this comparison in depth in Pool Route vs Pool Franchise: Which Is Right for You? and the true cost breakdown of starting from scratch.
+That is why the route model appeals to buyers who care about speed and ownership.
+You pay for the head start upfront, then keep the business.
+We cover the comparison in Pool Route vs Pool Franchise: Which Is Right for You? and the true cost breakdown of starting from scratch.

 How Long Does It Take to Start Earning?